uzairmukadam/SheetQL/README.md

 # SheetQL: Interactive SQL Query Tool for Data Files

-**Query, analyze, and report on your local data files (Excel, CSV, Parquet) using the power of SQL, right from your terminal.**
+**Query, analyze, and report on your local data files (Excel, CSV) using the power of SQL, right from your terminal.**

 This tool provides a simple yet powerful command-line interface to load data from multiple spreadsheet files directly into an in-memory database, allowing you to run complex SQL queries without cumbersome manual steps.
 It's designed for data analysts, business professionals, and anyone who needs to quickly analyze spreadsheet and data files.